ATL64/tokay-gecko-bad-luck-analysis/README.md

 # Conclusions

 We see there is a 22% chance of encountering a gecko call with frequency = 7.
-We show our subjective veredict in the notebook.
+We show our subjective verdict in the notebook.
 Enjoy!